COMP122/comp122-f24/format-encodings/encode_float.md

 # Floating Point Encoding

 ## Algorithm
-The following steps can be used to convert a binary number represented in scientific notation to to IEEE floating point format.
+The following steps can be used to convert a binary number represented in scientific notation to IEEE floating point format.

   - These steps are provided to facilitate the development of a computer program.
   - A set of examples are also provided at the end of this document.
-These examples are couched as a paper-based exercise
+These examples are couched as a paper-based exercise.

 * Prerequisite: